 Young tableaux for SU(3) and SU(n) have not yet been covered in the lectures, but you can easily learn them yourself, from, for example, Gutkin notes, Lect.
 12 Young tableaux.
-Boris Gutkin is a grownup, beyond learning new stuff, so he follows old fashioned references such as Fulton and Harris [4].
+Boris Gutkin is a professor, beyond learning new stuff, so he follows old fashioned references such as Fulton and Harris [5].
 The resulting simple recipe with 0 explanation can be found, for example, here C.G.
 Wohl.

 A modern exposition is given in Group Theory - Birdtracks, Lie's, and Exceptional Groups, Chapt.
 9 Unitary groups.
-Currently I am a fan of the Alcock-Zeilinger algorithm [1-3], based on the simplification rules of ref.
-[2], which leads to explicitly Hermitian and compact expressions for the projection operators.
+Currently I am a fan of the Alcock-Zeilinger algorithm [2-4], based on the simplification rules of ref.
+[3], which leads to explicitly Hermitian and compact expressions for the projection operators.

+Probably best to read Alcock-Zeilinger course The Special Unitary Group, Birdtracks, and Applications in QCD notes [1].
 Alcock-Zeilinger fully supersedes Cvitanović's formulation, and any future full exposition of birdtracks reduction of SU(N) tensor products into irreducible representations should be based on the Alcock-Zeilinger algorithm.

-The Gell-Mann-Okubo mass sum rules [5-7] are an easy consequence of the approximate SU(3) flavor symmetry.
+The Gell-Mann-Okubo mass sum rules [6, 7, 9] are an easy consequence of the approximate SU(3) flavor symmetry.
 Determination of quark masses is much harder - they are parameters of the standard model, determined by optimizing the spectrum of particle masses obtained by lattice QCD calculations as compared to the experimental baryon and meson masses.
 The best determination of the mass spectrum as of 2012 is given in figure 14.1.
 Up, down quarks are about 3 and 6 MeV, respectively, with strange quark mass about 100 MeV, all with large error brackets.
 As of 2017, I have not found an update to figure 14.1, but the latest on the subject can probably be traced in Georg von Hippel's latticeqcd.blogspot.com.